 It is our understanding that the medicinal and health benefits in the use of essential oils, coconut oil, teas, etc. is perfectly acceptable to heal our bodies and keep them healthy.
 We are not using them to worship the YHWH in the same way a “pagan” religion may.
 Does this make sense?
 While man and the Adversary may use what Yah created and twist it into something it was never intended to be, it does not make the “ingredient” inherently evil or bad.
 Another example would be the stars.
 In the book of Genesis we are told to use the sun, moon, and stars to tell the seasons and appointed times.
 However, astrology also exists today and is used in the worship of other gods.
 This is an example of the Adversary taking what was created by Yah for the good and holy use of obedience to him, and twisting it into worship of another false god.
 Are we to disobey our Creator in using the sun, moon, and stars, because another religion is using the same elements (sun, moon, and stars) to worship their false gods?
 Of course not, we would then be disobeying Torah.
 Man’s sinful nature and heart will always go against the Creator and strives to use things for its own purpose.

-Something good can be used for evil, but it does then make that thing itself evil; but the practice or ritual in which it is used is what is perverted and corrupt.
+Something good can be used for evil, but it doesn't then make that thing itself evil; but the practice or ritual in which it is used is what is perverted and corrupt.
 Owning a knife is not a bad thing; using the knife to defend oneself or clean a deer killed for food is not evil.
 A person using a knife to commit murder is an evil act using a knife.
 The knife is not good or bad, it is just a knife.
 It is the intent and action using the knife in the way it was used that is bad.
 Is this starting to make some sense and bring some clarity to the issue?

 This topic may lead many to again question practices such as those that take place during the Christmas and Easter holiday seasons.
 After all, it sounds like we may have just said that what matters is our intent, “what it means to me”.
 Please understand, this is not what we are saying.
 “What it means to me” is not an excuse and is of little importance.
 The better question or statement to be made is “what it means to Yahweh”.
 There is nothing wrong with honoring the Creator and thanking Him for His salvation, however, we should not be showing that honor and thankfulness doing the same (or very similar) practices that “pagans” do to show their love, worship, and honor of their gods.
 We are not to “Christianize” or “claim back for Christ” any “pagan” practice.
 We cannot make what is unclean, clean.
 We are to honor and obey the Creator in the ways He wants to be honored, obeyed, and worshipped; in spirit and in truth.
 The ways of the world are not truth, but a perversion of the truth; therefore we should not strive to worship YHWH in that way.